rss logo

-When we (like me) have to manage a bunch of Debian servers, it can be challenging to keep them all up to date.
-This involves logging to each server individually, executing a few commands, and occasionally rebooting the system depending on the updates applied.
+When we (like me 💪) have to manage a bunch of Debian servers, it can be challenging to keep them all up to date.
+This involves logging into each server individually, running a few commands, and occasionally rebooting the system depending on the updates applied.
 To automate this process, we can use the unattended-upgrades tool.
-In this article, I will describe the way to use this tool to keep a Debian system up to date and how to configure it to send and email notification at the end of an update.
+In this article, I’ll show you how to use this tool to keep a Debian system up to date, and how to configure it to send an email notification at the end of an update.

 root@host:~# apt update && apt install unattended-upgrades

-Depending on the sensitivity of our servers, we can configure them to reboot automatically, to install only security updates, etc. Personally, I choose to install all updates and reboot the system as necessary.
+Depending on how sensitive our servers are, we can configure them to reboot automatically, install only security updates, and so on.
+Personally, I choose to install all updates and reboot the system when necessary.

 Unattended-Upgrade::Origins-Pattern {